Baku Reviews: Part 4 (Lithuania-Netherlands)

 NEXT TIME: I shower a lot of love (and a smattering of ‘what were they thinking?’) on Norway, Portugal, Romania, Russia, San Marino and Serbia!

-Posted on May 6, 2012, in Eurovision 2012, Reviews and tagged Baku, Donny Montell, Eurovision 2012, Joan Franka, Kaliopi, Lithuania, Macedonia, Moldova, Montenegro, Netherlands, reviews, songs.
+Posted on May 6, 2012, in ESC + JESC Reviews, Eurovision 2012 and tagged Baku, Donny Montell, ESC + JESC Reviews, Eurovision 2012, Joan Franka, Kaliopi, Lithuania, Macedonia, Moldova, Montenegro, Netherlands, songs.
 Bookmark the permalink.
 4 Comments.